- Step 0:

 - Projects page

-Links to design materials for various releases can be found at beagleboard.org/hardware/design.
+Other links to design materials for various releases can be found at beagleboard.org/hardware/design.